Home

 Brumation

 Of all the bearded dragon facts -Brumation is the most difficult to accept and understand.
 It's the Reptile equivalent of hibernation.
-Every beardie seems to be slightly different when it comes to Brumation.
-Some will sleep for up to five months at a time, and other lizards will seemingly skip the entire process.
+Every beardie might be slightly different when it comes to Brumation.
+Some will sleep for up to five months at a time, and I've heard of other bearded dragons not brumating at all.
 One factor might be -how long your bearded dragon's blood line has been in captivity.

 Some people lower the temps to around 72°(room temperature) to simulate the seasonal change.